10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 5. **Idle cells in witness columns:**

-    In the Chiquito version, it's divided into two parts: preprocessing and permutation stages (where the squeezing stage is also merged into the final permutation stage).
+    In the Chiquito version, is divided into two parts: preprocessing and permutation stages (where the squeezing stage is also merged into the final permutation stage).
 Each round (including preprocessing) occupies 11 rows and 202 columns, except for the last 4 columns for the selector.
 In the preprocessing stage, there are a total of 591 witnesses, leaving 1587 idle cells.
 In the permutation stage, except for the last round, there are 2074 witnesses and 104 idle cells remaining.
 In the final permutation round, there are 2163 witnesses and only 15 idle cells left.

 ### 6. Compare the difference